-We are committed to;
+We are committed to:

 Hi I’m Kate, I’m really excited to join the Jigsaw II team!
-I hope to help create an up to date picture of what peer support looks like, find new models that work and make sure everyone who needs them has access.
+I hope to help create an up-to-date picture of what peer support looks like, find new models that work and make sure everyone who needs them has access.
 I’m passionate about co-production – people who use services being at the heart of creating them.
 I’m currently Co-production Advisor at Think Local Act Personal (TLAP) and before that The Social Care Institute for Excellence.
 I came up working for user-led disability organisations in equality, inclusion and policy roles and developed a peer support project at Disability Rights UK.
 I set up a Back to Work Project with the Stroke Association and have personal experience of mental health services.
 I live in London with a hefty collection of vinyl records.
 New Orleans is my spiritual home and I DJ music from there spreading the unique spirit and culture of this magical place.

 Hi, I’m Nichole.
 I am a dynamic youth work qualified, senior manager with 15 years programme and service management experience within criminal justice, in both the statutory and voluntary sector organisations, such as Croydon Youth Offending Service and more recently Safer London.
 A particular achievement being the setting up of the first MOPAC funded pan London service, providing intensive support to young people aged 16 -25 who are involved, affected, or exploited by gangs.
-I also have a total commitment to equality, diversity, and inclusion, and as a mixed-race woman, I have been passionate about social justice and actively promoting anti-discriminatory practice and equal opportunities.
+I also have a total commitment to equality, diversity and inclusion, and as a mixed-race woman I have been passionate about social justice and actively promoting anti-discriminatory practice and equal opportunities.
 I am also a strong advocate of raising awareness of mental health issues and challenging the stigma and discrimination that people are faced with, especially in the workplace.
-On a personal level I love everything to do with self-development, dancing, and a nice glass of merlot!
+On a personal level I love everything to do with self-development, dancing and a nice glass of merlot!

-Hi everyone, I am a 25 year-old, mixed-race, trans non-binary writer and researcher.
+Hi everyone, I am a 25-year-old, mixed-race, trans non-binary writer and researcher.
 I’ve recently completed an MA in Comparative Literature and Criticism.
 I like to read, facilitate conversations, and spend time outdoors.
 I’m committed to peer support as an important part of working towards queer decolonial futures.
 Previously, I worked as Consent Workshop Project Coordinator at SOAS.
-I have also been a support contact in Trust Teams, Awareness Teams and as Welfare Contact for various youth events, in community and university spaces.
+I have also been a support contact in Trust Teams, Awareness Teams and as Welfare Contact for various youth events in community and university spaces.

 Hello, I’m Madeleine.
 I’m really excited to be part of the Jigsaw II project, mostly because I love talking to people and hearing their opinions, but also because I think peer support holds such innate value.
 I think it is so important to quantify and understand just how much peer support uplifts and empowers people.
-I think this is especially the case now, in the context of ongoing cuts to so many non-crisis services, which undervalue and sideline the expertise and support that those with lived experience can provide each other.
-I am really interested in how privilege and experiences of mental health intersect, and in how to create spaces in which people feel safe and heard, something that is often realized through peer support.
+I think this is especially the case now in the context of ongoing cuts to so many non-crisis services, which undervalue and sideline the expertise and support that those with lived experience can provide each other.
+I am really interested in how privilege and experiences of mental health intersect, and in how to create spaces in which people feel safe and heard, something that is often realised through peer support.
 I have a background in support work in a range of settings, working with sexual and domestic abuse survivors, street homeless people, and asylum seekers and refugees.